paulvi/dsa-ecosystem/README.md

 Let us review each of these in more detail:

 ## 1. DeFi Smart Accounts
-DSAs are created by regular Ethereum accounts (or EOAs).
+DSAs are created by regular Ethereum accounts (aka [EOAs](https://ethereum.org/en/whitepaper/#ethereum-accounts)).
 Each Ethereum can create as many DeFi accounts as they want.
 DeFi accounts are fully trustless, so users can choose to withdraw their assets anytime to the owners.

 DeFi accounts can compose and execute any number of actions from connectors in a single web3 transaction.
 Using only web3 calls, frontend developers will be able to string together the available actions in the connectors to create innovative new transactions.